eulerfx/eulerfx.github.com/source/_posts/2013-10-13-oop-patterns-from-a-functional-perspective.markdown

 interface without introducing any dependency on other concepts.
 {% endblockquote %}

 Essentially, closure simplifies reasoning about a problem by restricting the domain of discourse.
 The [example of a functional implementation of a domain](https://github.com/eulerfx/DDDInventoryItemFSharp/blob/master/DDDInventoryItemFSharp/InventoryItem.fs) exhibits this characteristic at a fundamental levels.
 The operation of applying a domain event is closed under the set of domain states.
-In terms of persistence, this naturally translates to event-sourcing but also supports persistence in a key-value store or ORM without modification as discussed in the _Aggregate_ pattern.
+In terms of persistence, this naturally translates to event-sourcing but also supports persistence in a key-value store or ORM with no required modification.

 ### <a id="declarative-design"></a>Declarative Design